mark311/terraform-alicloud-ram-role/examples/for-saml/README.md

-# RAM assumable role example
+# RAM assumable role with SAML example

-This example illustrates how to create a more complicated assumable role.
+This example illustrates how to create a basic assumable role with SAML.

 # Usage